Iandavidk/Iandavidk/README.md

 - 👋 Hi, I’m Ian Wangui
-- 👀 I’m interested in ...Data Science and Analytics
+- 👀 I’m interested in ...Web development.
-- 🌱 I’m currently learning ...Applied Data Science at WorldQuant University
+- 🌱 I’m currently learning ...Software engineering at ALX Africa.
-- 💞️ I’m looking to collaborate on ...Kaggle Projects
+- 💞️ I’m looking to collaborate on ...Coding projects.
 - 📫 How to reach me ...Twitter..@eandavid6

 <!---